bahlolab/superSTR/README.md

 # Acknowledgements:

-* @jbedo for his help in catching bugs in and patching the Cmake files used to compile superSTR.
+* @jbedo for bugfixes and helping streamline the Cmake files used to compile superSTR.
+* @christopher-schroeder for developing conda installation methods for superSTR and bugfixes.